Ninjasnaz/jamf_scripts_n_things/README.md

 MacOS is a flavor of UNIX, similar to Linux.
 But unlike Linux, macOS does not support virtual terminals by default.
 Instead, you can use the Terminal app (/Applications/Utilities/Terminal) to obtain a command line terminal and BASH shell.

-However, typically most people consider iTerm to be superior to Terminal as it is full of functions and features that make life easier such as  split panes (Divide a tab up into multiple panes, each one showing a different session), Search, Automcomplete, Copy Mode and Configurability, to name a few
+However, typically most people consider iTerm to be superior to Terminal as it is full of functions and features that make life easier such as  split panes (Divide a tab up into multiple panes, each one showing a different session), Search, Automcomplete, Copy Mode and Configurability, to name a few.

-It be found at 'https://iterm2.com' and all of the features discussed at 'https://iterm2.com/features.html'
+It be found at https://iterm2.com and all of the features discussed at https://iterm2.com/features.html

 ## Random Bits of Knowledge